-The cardiovascular interventional technologist implements the revised action plan.
+The cardiac interventional and vascular interventional technologist implements the revised action plan.

 It may be necessary to make changes to the action plan to achieve the expected outcome.

 The individual must be educationally prepared and clinically competent as a prerequisite to professional practice.
 Federal and state laws, accreditation standards necessary to participate in government programs, and lawful institutional policies and procedures supersede these standards.